skvadrik/re2c/src/about/about.rst

 by Peter Bumbulis, Donald D. Cowan, 1994,
 ACM Letters on Programming Languages and Systems (LOPLAS).

+The implementation of submatch extraction in RE2C is described in article :download:`"Tagged Deterministic Finite Automata with Lookahead" <2017_trofimovich_tagged_deterministic_finite_automata_with_lookahead.pdf>` by Ulya Trofimovich, 2017.

 Since then many people have contributed to re2c:

 * Brian Young      bayoung@acm.org